Clicky

 Step By Step: Check Readability In Word

-If you prefer to use Microsoft Word for your writing and readability check, there's good news – the program has a built-in tool for checking the readability of your document.
+If you prefer to use Microsoft Word for your writing and readability check, there’s good news – the program has a built-in tool for checking the readability of your document with Microsoft Word readability statistics.
+This readability feature is easy to use and provides valuable insights.

 Here’s how to use it: